Tennis-Medvedev makes winning start in quest for top rank, Nadal sails through | Sports-Games

 The 35-year-old Spaniard seemed to have some problems with the humidity on a warm night in the coastal resort town and decided to save as much energy as he could, sealing the contest in 76 minutes with his 16th forehand winner and 26th overall.
 Nadal lost just four points on his serve while breaking his opponent three times to race to his 11th consecutive win in the 2022 season.

-In other contests, Italian world number six Matteo Berrettini won the first set 6-4 against American Tommy Paul but retired with injury while trailing 1-5 in the second.
+But Italian world number six Matteo Berrettini bowed out, retiring with an injury against American Tommy Paul.
+The Wimbledon finalist won the first set 6-4 but quit while trailing 1-5 in the second.
 Australian John Millman was also forced to retire against American Marcus Giron when he suffered a freak injury by hitting the tennis ball into his own eye.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)